Most people know that exercise can be helpful for weight loss. Find out how effective cycling is for burning calories.

 Biggest factors in calories burned by cycling

-Some of the biggest factors that influence how many calories you burn with cycling include:
+A few examples of details that influence how many calories you burn with cycling include:

-- Wind direction: A large quantity of your energy usage when cycling will be to overcome air resistance.
-There will be a big difference in calories burned between cycling with or against the wind.
+- Wind direction: A lot of the energy you use when cycling will go toward overcoming air resistance.
+There will be a big difference in the number of calories burned between cycling with or against the wind.